 I figured I could add a pretty gift tag asking for the lid back.
 I wondered if it would be tacky…. then thought about the people I tend to give these to.
 I know them well enough to know they wouldn’t mind at all.

 THEN I had a brilliant idea.
 Talk to mom!
-She is a poet at heart and has always written poems for her children.
+My mother is a poet at heart and has always written poems for her children.
 I just put in a special order.
 Tattler lid return requests… in ditty form.
 And here is what she came up with.
 She is so cool!

 Reuseable lids, oh so fine